prakhar1989/docker-curriculum/README.md

 hello-world                     latest              0a6ba66e537a        11 weeks ago        960 B
 ```

-The above gives a list of images that I've pulled from the registry and the ones that I've created myself (we'll shortly see how).
-The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier for that image.
+The above gives a list of images that I've pulled from the registry, along with ones that I've created myself (we'll shortly see how).
+The `TAG` refers to a particular snapshot of the image and the `IMAGE ID` is the corresponding unique identifier for that image.

 For simplicity, you can think of an image akin to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
 If you don't provide a specific version number, the client defaults to `latest`.
 For example, you can pull a specific version of `ubuntu` image
 ```
 $ docker pull ubuntu:12.04
 ```

-To get a new Docker image you can either get it from a registry (such as the docker hub) or create your own.
-There are tens of thousands of images available on [Docker hub](https://hub.docker.com).
+To get a new Docker image you can either get it from a registry (such as the Docker Hub) or create your own.
+There are tens of thousands of images available on [Docker Hub](https://hub.docker.com/explore/).
 You can also search for images directly from the command line using `docker search`.

-An important distinction to be aware of when it comes to images is between base and child images.
+An important distinction to be aware of when it comes to images is the difference between base and child images.

 - **Base images** are images that has no parent image, usually images with an OS like ubuntu, busybox or debian.

 - **Child images** are images that build on base images and add additional functionality.

-Then there are two more types of images that can be both base and child images, they are official and user images.
+Then there are official and user images, which can be both base and child images.

-- **Official images** are images that officially maintained and supported by the folks at Docker.
+- **Official images** are images that are officially maintained and supported by the folks at Docker.
 These are typically one word long.
 In the list of images above, the `python`, `ubuntu`, `busybox` and `hello-world` images are base images.

 - **User images** are images created and shared by users like you and me.
 They build on base images and add additional functionality.
-Typically these are formatted as `user/image-name`.
+Typically, these are formatted as `user/image-name`.

 <a id="our-image"></a>
 ### 2.3 Our First Image

 Now that we have a better understanding of images, it's time to create our own.
 Our goal in this section will be to create an image that sandboxes a simple [Flask](http://flask.pocoo.org) application.
-For the purposes of this workshop, I've already created a fun, little [Flask app](https://github.com/prakhar1989/docker-curriculum/tree/master/flask-app) that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?
-If you haven't already, please go ahead the clone the repository locally.
+For the purposes of this workshop, I've already created a fun little [Flask app](https://github.com/prakhar1989/docker-curriculum/tree/master/flask-app) that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?
+If you haven't already, please go ahead and clone the repository locally.

 Before we get started on creating the image, let's first test that the application works correctly locally.
 Step one is to `cd` into the `flask-app` directory and install the dependencies
 ```